qemus/qemu-arm/readme.md

     - 'c *:* rwm'
   ```

+> [!NOTE]
-  Please note that in this mode, the container and the VM will each have their own separate IPs.
-The container will keep the macvlan IP, and the VM will use the DHCP IP.
+> In this mode, the container and the VM will each have their own separate IPs.

-* ### How do I add multiple disks?
+### How do I add multiple disks?

   To create additional disks, modify your compose file like this: